 There are four categories of styles that we use in Hederis: paragraphs, wrappers, sections, and inlines.
 Paragraphs are the types of content that you’re probably most familiar with: chapter titles, plain text paragraphs, quote paragraphs, list items, and so on all fall into this category.

-Wrappers are a way to group certain paragraphs together that should be set aside from the main flow of text in some way.
+Wrappers are a way to group certain paragraphs together that should be distinguished from the main flow of text in some way.
 For example, if you have multiple paragraphs in an extract, those would be wrapped accordingly.
 Some other examples are poems, letters, epigraphs, and lists.
 See “” for more on this.

 In your Word manuscript, wrappers look like this:

-Sections are the main chunks of your manuscript - you probably use words like chapters, parts, appendixes, prefaces, etc., to describe the sections in your book.
+Sections are the main chunks of your manuscript—you probably use words like chapters, parts, appendixes, prefaces, etc., to describe the sections in your book.
 At Hederis, we have special styles to mark your section breaks (see “” to learn more).
 These section break styles tell our app where and how to split up your manuscript, and these breaks are used to create book features like your ebook table of contents (you can have more granular control over that if you want to – check out “” for more).
 In Word, section breaks look like this:

 Inlines are the individual letters, words, and other symbols that make up your text.
-When you want to add a special meaning or style to a span of letters or words within a paragraph, you’d use an Inline style, like HED SPAN Bold, HED SPAN Small Caps, or HED SPAN Key phrase. for a full list of our Inline styles.
+When you want to add a special meaning or style to a span of letters or words within a paragraph, you’d use an Inline style, like HED SPAN Bold, HED SPAN Small Caps, or HED SPAN Key phrase.
+See for a full list of our Inline styles.